Laboratorio-de-Pedometria/pedometrics-package/cran-comments.md

 ## Changes

-Dear CRAN maintainers, this is a minor release of the package __pedometrics__ after it was removed from the CRAN repository on 2021-10-06 as check problems were not corrected in time.
-All suggested packages are now used conditionally on their availability: this was tested using the env var _R_CHECK_DEPENDS_ONLY_ = TRUE in R CMD check.
+Dear CRAN maintainers, this is a minor release of the package __pedometrics__.
+It is th first release after __pedometrics__ was removed from the CRAN repository on 2021-10-06.
+The package was removed from CRAN because some check problems were not corrected in time.
+The key problem was the use of suggested packages unconditionally on their availability.
+This problem was corrected and tested using the env var _R_CHECK_DEPENDS_ONLY_ = TRUE in R CMD check.

+One of the suggested packages, __georob__, was removed from the CRAN repository on 2022-05-04.
+It was removed from CRAN because it requires the also archived package __RandomFields__.
+The latter was archived on 2022-05-04 as check problems were not corrected in time.
+The following actions were taken to deal with this issue:

+* __georob__ is used conditionally on their availability.
+* All function help files point out if any suggested package is required for the function to work.
+* The DESCRIPTION file explains where users can find former versions of any suggested packages.

-This minor release includes improvements to:
+Overall, this minor release includes the following improvements:

+1. Use suggested packages conditionally on their availability.
 1. Deal with breaking changes in the formerly suggested package __spsurvey__.
-1. Deal with Suggests not in mainstream repositories: __geoR__ and __georob__.
+1. Deal with Suggests not in mainstream repositories: __georob__.
-1. Reduce the number of package dependencies: __pbapply__, __spsurvey__, and __xtable__.
+1. Reduce the number of package dependencies: __geoR__, __moments__, __plyr__, __pbapply__,
+   __spsurvey__, and __xtable__.
+1. Extended documentation.
 1. Fix the following CRAN check notes:

 Flavors: r-devel-linux-x86_64-fedora-clang, r-devel-linux-x86_64-fedora-gcc, r-patched-solaris-x86

 ```
- Version: 0.11.0
+Version: 0.7.0
 Check: package dependencies
 Result: NOTE
     Packages suggested but not available for checking: 'geoR', 'georob'